As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Reduce mixer speed to medium-low and slowly add the dry ingredients.
 Increase mixer speed to medium and beat until no flour lumps remain.
 Do not over mix batter.

-- Sprinkle half (approximately 3/4 cup) of the streusel evenly into the bottom of your prepared bundt pan.
-Pour all of the cake batter into the pan and sprinkle the remaining streusel evenly on top of the cake batter.
+- Pour approximately half of the coffee cake batter into the prepared bundt pan, then sprinkle half (approximately ¾ cup) of the streusel evenly onto the batter.
+Pour the rest of the batter into the pan and sprinkle the remaining streusel evenly on top of the batter.
 Bake for 42-45 minutes, or until a toothpick inserted in the center comes out mostly clean.

 - Remove from oven and allow to cool for 10 minutes on a wire cooling rack.
 Using oven mitts, carefully flip the coffee cake onto your serving dish/platter.
 To do this: flip the serving dish/platter over and place on top of the cooling bundt pan.
 Flip everything over and allow cake to cool completely in the pan, sitting on the serving dish.
 When cake is completely cool, lift pan off of the cake and cut to serve.
-Dust with powdered sugar if desired, keeping in mind the butter in the streusel that has been baked into the top of the cake will absorb the powdered sugar quickly.
+Enjoy as is, dust with powdered sugar, or mix ½ cup powdered sugar with 1-2 Tablespoons of water or milk to make a simple glaze.
 Leftovers can be kept covered tightly at room temperature up to 5 days or in the refrigerator up to one week.
 Cake freezes well, up to 2 months.
 Thaw in fridge overnight and allow to come to room temperature.

 - Room temperature ingredients: it is always a good rule of thumb to use room temperature ingredients when using room temperature butter.
 To bring eggs to room temperature quickly, place in a bowl of warm water for 10 minutes.